Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers: LLM usage

 \section{LLM usage}

-The usage of LLM is limited to language polishing and grammar, and literature search.
+The usage of LLM is limited to research coding, language polishing, method generation, and literature search.
 We asked an LLM to suggest surface-level rewrites to improve clarity, grammar, and style for author-written passages.
 Edits were limited to phrasing and organization at the sentence/paragraph level.
 We also used an LLM to source papers, and produce brief literature summaries for writing references.